34Information Concerning Submarines

 (a)In any submarine accident, time is the most vital factor affecting the chances of rescue of survivors.
-At the first indication that a submarine accident has occurred - by sighting the indications noted in para 4 of this notice or actually being in collision with a submarine - an immediate report should be made by the quickest available means to the Headquarters of Maritime Forces Atlantic in Halifax NS, Phone (902) 427-2501 or the Headquarters of Maritime Forces Pacific in Esquimalt BC (250) 363-2425 as appropriate, or to the nearest Marine Communications and Traffic Services Centre.
+At the first indication that a submarine accident has occurred - by sighting the indications noted in para 4 of this notice or actually being in collision with a submarine - an immediate report should be made by the quickest available means to the Headquarters of Maritime Forces Atlantic in Halifax NS, Phone (902) 427-2501 or the Headquarters of Maritime Forces Pacific in Esquimalt BC, Phone (250) 363-2425 as appropriate, or to the nearest Marine Communications and Traffic Services Centre.

 (b)The aim of a submarine rescue operation is to save lives and will have to achieve the following:

-(iv)To get medical assistance to recovered survivors;
+(iv)Get medical assistance to recovered survivors;

-(v)To get a recompression chamber to the scene; and
+(v)Get a recompression chamber to the scene; and

 (c)There are Maritime Forces Atlantic and Pacific organizations designed to respond to a submarine search and rescue event, which are kept at an immediate readiness for action.It is clear, however, that any ship may at any time find evidence of a submarine disaster, and if it takes prompt and correct action as described above may be in a position to play a vital role.
 There should be no reluctance to make a report of a suspected submarine accident because the observer has been unable to establish beyond any reasonable doubt that a submarine accident has occurred.
-The Canadian Maritime Forces Atlantic and Pacific are prepared to react appropriately.
+Canadian Maritime Forces Atlantic and Pacific are prepared to react appropriately.

-(d) At any time after a submarine accident survivors may start attempting to escape.
+(d) At any time after a submarine accident, survivors may start attempting to escape.
 Conditions inside are likely to deteriorate rapidly and postponement of escape will only be made in order to allow rescue ships time to reach the scene.
 Any ship finding a submarine indicator buoy should not therefore, leave the position but should remain in the area, well clear, ready to pick up survivors.
-The survivors will ascend nearly verticaland it is important that plenty of sea room is given to enable them to do so in safety.
+The survivors will ascend nearly vertical and it is important that plenty of sea room be given to enable them to do so in safety.
 On arrival at the surface, personnel may be exhausted or ill, and if circumstances are favourable, the presence of a boat already lowered is very desirable.
 Some personnel may require recompression and it will be the aim of the Commander of either Maritime Forces Atlantic or Pacific as appropriate to get personnel to a recompression chamber without delay.

 mile is considered to be safe.
 If no small charges are available, the running of an echo sounder or rapping on the ship's hull with a hammer from a position below the waterline is likely to be heard in the submarine.
 These signalling methods will reassure trapped survivors and therefore should be done at regular intervals.